Fly to Crested Butte and Gunnison

 In the winter, you definitely don’t.
 Free buses run by the Gunnison Valley RTA and Mountain Express get you pretty much anywhere you could need to go.
 The one exception to that rule is for airport shuttles.
 If you’re staying in Gunnison, most of the hotels have their own vans so just check with Gunnison-Crested Butte Reservations when you book your hotel and make sure you can get a pick-up at the airport.
 If you’re staying in Almont, Crested Butte, or Mt.
-Crested Butte, be sure to ask your agent at Gunnison-Crested Butte Reservations to reserve you an airport shuttle from the Gunnison Airport to your hotel.
+Crested Butte, be sure to reserve an airport shuttle from the Gunnison Airport to your hotel.

 In the spring, summer, and fall months, you don’t need a car, but you will probably want one.
 We have pretty good free public transportation year round.
 But that transportation only gets you so far out of town.
 If you’re looking to hike or mountain bike trails other than the ones right near town, you will want to rent a car.
 The same is true if you’re planning to do much sightseeing or go on any of our scenic drives.

 The Gunnison-Crested Butte Regional Airport (GUC) is serviced by Hertz, Avis, and Budget car rentals.
 We recommend making advance arrangements to rent a car prior to arrival.

 DRIVING DIRECTIONS FROM GUNNISON-CRESTED BUTTE REGIONAL AIRPORT TO CRESTED BUTTE